fbpx

 Cameo apples are firm and crisp with a subtle sweet-tart balanced flavor.
 Cameo Apples are mainly an orange-yellow color, although red is streaked throughout the skin.
 The amount of red on the outside of a Cameo Apple changes with every apple that is picked, although you can always count on seeing some amount of red on the peel.
 The red peel color tends to develop more strongly when the fall weather includes warm sunny days but cold nights.

-Cameo Apples are medium-sized apples.
-Cameo Apple trees grow to be very tall.
+Cameo trees grow to be very tall.
 Semi-dwarf trees grow to be 12-18 feet tall, while standard rootstock trees grow to be 18-25 feet tall.
+The habit is similar to Golden Delicious in growth but with more spurs.
+Significant trimming is advised to maintain health and vigor.

 Cameo apples were discovered in Washington and are now grown throughout the USA.
-Cameo apples are grown in Washington State, Oregon, Idaho, California, Michigan, New England, New York, North Carolina, and West Virginia.
+Cameo trees are grown in Washington State, Oregon, Idaho, California, Michigan, New England, New York, North Carolina, and West Virginia.

-As your apple tree grows, make sure to prune it so it does not grow to be too large.
+As your apple tree grows, make sure to prune it so it does not grow to be too large or too lush and full of branches.
 When you prune and how much you will remove will depend on the size of the area that the tree is growing in and your preferences.

 Cameo apple